literallymarvellous/pear-interview/README.md

 - tokenBalances - `getTokenBalances` in Reader contract
 - fundingRate - `getFundingRates` in Reader contract
 - tokenInfo - `getVaultTokenInfoV4` to VaultReader contract

+## Testing Contract

+GmxFactory contract isn't verified so, make use of https://remix.ethereum.org/.

 ## Stack